yoojinlee-hub/Applications_for_various_situations/linux/README.md

 # Linux Application written by C language
-* How to Compile? gcc -o replace replace.c
+* How to Compile? gcc -o applicationName fileName.c